Part 7 - Administrative and Interpretive Regulations

 9.1.19.
 Landscaping,

-9.1.19.1. where the amount of topsoil or similar material being deposited, is less than or equal to 100 m3, providing that the material deposited is sourced from within the confines of the subject parcel in which the landscaping is to occur, and does not impede or interfere with the natural flow of surface water onto adjacent lands or into public ditches; and
+9.1.19.1. where the amount of topsoil or similar material being deposited, is less than or equal to 100 cubic metres, providing that the material deposited is sourced from within the confines of the subject parcel in which the landscaping is to occur, and does not impede or interfere with the natural flow of surface water onto adjacent lands or into public ditches; and

 9.1.19.2. where a maximum of 10.0 m3 of topsoil or similar material is being deposited, excluding the Agricultural Edmonton South Zone (AES), in which the regulations of Section 3.61 are applicable.